 Data housed within Fabriq OS can be used to calculate reportable figures automatically and even directly submit these figures to GRESB.
 No spreadsheets involved.

 Fabriq enables you to see your entire portfolio of assets in a single, highly informative dashboard.
 Showing building performance benchmarks, key asset information as well as alerts.

 Fabriq manages more than just energy and you can track and visualise water, waste, travel, transportation and many other metrics, including custom ones.

 Create floors, areas within floors and even rooms.
-Add as many data fees as you like, ranging from energy and resource meters to e.g. air quality and occupancy sensors.
+Add as many data feeds as you like, ranging from energy and resource meters to e.g. air quality and occupancy sensors.
 You can even add building ratings, certifications and upload reports.